-In the United States, cancer counts and incidence rates are presented for all races combined and for black and white populations, and for Hispanic/Latino, non-Hispanic white, and non-Hispanic black populations.
-This year, combined incidence statistics for Canada and North America are suppressed because the qualifying provincial registries represent less than 50% of the Canadian population.
-Finally, due to the large migration of both cancer patients and populations from Louisiana into Texas, Alabama, and Mississippi in the aftermath of Hurricane Katrina in September 2005, and some hospital closures and loss of many patient records in affected areas, data for these four states are presented in 4.5 years, from 2002 through June 2005 and all of 2006 to avoid miscalculation of cancer rates due to the impact of these unavoidable events on the accuracy of the cancer rates.
+In the United States, cancer counts and incidence rates are presented for all races combined, black, white Asian/Pacific Islander, American Indian/Alaskan Native populations and for Hispanic/Latino, non-Hispanic white, non-Hispanic black.
+Volume 1 presents the combined rates with the incidence statistics for Canada and North America suppressed because the qualifying provincial registries represent less than 50% of the Canadian population.
+Finally, due to the large migration of both cancer patients and populations from Louisiana into Texas, Alabama, and Mississippi in the aftermath of Hurricane Katrina in September 2005, and some hospital closures and loss of many patient records in affected areas, data for the four states (Alabama, Louisiana, Mississippi and Texas) are presented in 4.5 years, from 2004 through June 2005 and all of 2006 and 2008 to avoid miscalculation of cancer rates due to the impact of these unavoidable events on the accuracy of the cancer rates.

-In addition, Volume One has three sections: section one includes the five most common types of cancer by race and ethnicity, based on the combined United States data.
-Section two provides cancer incidence rates for the United States, including rates for all races combined, white and black, Hispanic, non-Hispanic white, and non-Hispanic black populations for all ages.
-These tables are followed by tables of cancer rates for children, aged 0-14 and 0-19; section three provides cancer incidence rates for qualifying Canadian provinces for adults.
-All Canadian tables exclude data for Canada as a whole due to suppression.
+In addition, Volume One has three sections: section one includes the five most common types of cancer by race and ethnicity, based on the combined United States data by race and ethnicity.
+Section two provides cancer incidence rates for the United States, including rates for all races combined, white, black, Asian or Pacific Islander, American Indian/Alaska Native, Hispanic, non-Hispanic white, and non-Hispanic black populations for all ages.
+These tables are followed by tables of cancer rates for children, aged 0-14 and 0-19; section three provides cancer incidence rates for adults for qualifying Canadian provinces.

 Volume Two, Registry-specific Cancer Incidence in the United States and Canada presents cancer incidence data for NAACCR-member, population-based central cancer registries in Canada and the United States that have agreed to participate in the CINA monograph.
-For most cancer registries, five-year averages of data are presented for the years 2002 to 2006.
+For most cancer registries, five-year averages of data are presented for the years 2004 to 2008.
 If all five years of data were not available, an average of all available years is presented.
-Finally, due to the large migration of both cancer patients and populations from Louisiana into Texas, Alabama, and Mississippi in the aftermath of Hurricane Katrina in September 2005, and some hospital closures and loss of many patient records in affected areas, data for these four states are presented in 4.5 years, from 2002 through June 2005 and all of 2006 to avoid miscalculation of cancer rates due to the impact of these unavoidable events on the accuracy of the cancer rates.
+Finally, due to the large migration of both cancer patients and populations from Louisiana into Texas, Alabama, and Mississippi in the aftermath of Hurricane Katrina in September 2005, and some hospital closures and loss of many patient records in affected areas, data for these four states are presented in 4.5 years, from 2004 through June 2005 and all of 2006 and 2008 to avoid miscalculation of cancer rates due to the impact of these unavoidable events on the accuracy of the cancer rates.

 Each set of data tables includes demographic and data quality information and registry descriptions to help interpret the statistics reported.
-In the United States, cancer incidence rates are calculated for the following race/ethnic populations: all races combined, white, black, Hispanic/Latino (all races), non-Hispanic white, and non-Hispanic black.
+In the United States, cancer incidence rates are calculated for the following race/ethnic populations: all races combined, white, black, Asian or Pacific Islander, American Indian/Alaskan Native for CHSDA counties, Hispanic/Latino (all races), non-Hispanic white, and non-Hispanic black.
+Race and ethnicity information is not collected in Canada, and thus is not presented here.

-Volume Three, Registry-specific Cancer Mortality in the United States presents cancer mortality data for all states.
+Volume Three, Registry-specific Cancer Mortality in the United States and Canada presents cancer mortality data for fifty states, the District of Columbia, five SEER metropolitan areas, Puerto Rico, nine Canadian provinces and three Canadian territories.
 The United States combined mortality data are presented as well.
-The volume does not include Canadian cancer mortality data as data for the provinces and territories of Canada were not available at the time of publication.
-Unlike the incidence statistics, mortality statistics from Louisiana into Texas, Alabama and Mississippi are presented for the full five-year period, 2002 to 2006.
-The mortality volume is only available electronically on the NAACCR website, http://www.naaccr.org/cancerinnorthamerica.
+Unlike the incidence statistics, mortality statistics from Louisiana into Texas, Alabama and Mississippi are presented for the full five-year period, 2004 to 2008.
+Canadian cancer mortality for the years 2004 through 2008 is also presented for all Canadian provinces with the exception of Quebec.
+Cancer mortality data for Quebec were not available at the time of this publication.